Dynamic Discount Value Builder

 Order units quantity

-Returns sum of units ordered.
+Returns the sum of the units ordered.

 Order Units Quantity Operand Example in Formula Builder